How to Select Your Northern European Translation Service Provider Correctly

 Do you know how to order a translation and correctly select an appropriate translation agency that will provide you with the translations of agreements, manuals or educational documentation?

-Baltic Media Ltd offers you brief STEP BY STEP instruction in order to help you select the appropriate translation agency/translator.
+Baltic Media Ltd offers you brief STEP BY STEP instruction in order to help you select the appropriate language service provider - translation agency/translator.

 During the translation process, a number of uncertainties my appear, therefore the client is advised to provide the translator with as much additional information as possible before the project has been started.